-The most spectacular long-distance ride in Ontario, Ride Lake Superior can be tackled in one epic 1,300-mile/2,080-km tour -- half in the US, half in Canada -- or in a variety of smaller trips.
-Make sure you give yourself enough time to really experience the natural splendor and local colour of this unique, epic motorcycle route.
+The most spectacular long-distance ride in Ontario, Ride Lake Superior can be tackled in one epic 1,300-mile/2,080-km tour—half in the US, half in Canada—or in a variety of smaller trips.
+Make sure you give yourself enough time to really experience the natural splendour and local colour of this unique, epic motorcycle route.
 This isn't a ride that should be rushed.

 Lake Superior is the world's largest freshwater lake, and the sparsely populated region straddling Algoma Country and Northwestern Ontario offers many restorative sights for the weary city rider, with miles of mountains, forests and water.
 What sets Superior apart from the other great lakes is the distinctive topography, reminiscent of Highway 1 down the California coast.
 With towering quartzite cliffs on one side, the never-ending blue of the lake on the other, Highway 17 sweeps and climbs in a breathtaking roller coaster of curves.

-Plan on spending a day or two in Thunder Bay to kick off or finish your journey -- there are some amazing gems here you won't want to miss.
+Plan on spending a day or two in Thunder Bay to kick off or finish your journey—there are some amazing gems here.
 With its unique cultural history of Finnish and Polish settlers, it has some distinct traits that riders won't want to miss.

-Take a day trip out to Kakabeka Falls Provincial Park -- the 40-mile drop into a Precambrian Shield Gorge creates one of the most impressive sheets of water in Ontario.
-And if you're looking for something fun to do out of the saddle, try a harbour tour with Sail Superior Yacht Charters.
-They run four sailing tours every day for a different perspective of the city.
+Take a day trip out to Kakabeka Falls Provincial Park—the 40-mile drop into a Precambrian Shield Gorge creates one of the most impressive sheets of water in Ontario.
+And if you're looking for something fun to do out of the saddle, try a harbour tour with Sail Superior.
+They run sailing tours every day for a different perspective of the city.

 Leaving the peninsula, the road turns inland for 100 km/60 mi on the way to Nipigon.
 Fill up and have lunch before you head off along the north shore to Terrace Bay, where you'll find several inns, motels, and bed and breakfasts.
 Charters to the Slate Islands leave from Terrace Bay, taking riders across the big water to the sheltered bays and ancient rock formations that are home to a herd of protected caribou.

-Continuing east from Terrace Bay, Highway 17 veers north around Jackfish Lake and twists through forest and around smaller lakes inland -- dropping down to shore sporadically for surprise big water vistas before tucking back inland again -- for most of the way to Wawa, about 260 km/160 mi.
+Continuing east from Terrace Bay, Highway 17 veers north around Jackfish Lake and twists through the forest and around smaller lakes inland—dropping down to shore sporadically for a surprise big water vistas before tucking back inland again -- for most of the way to Wawa, about 260 km/160 mi.

 In Wawa, plan to spend at least an hour at Young's General Store, chock-a-block full of souvenirs, snacks, fishing accessories, and a giant pickle barrel.
 It's a must-see, from the stuffed moose on the porch to the jalapeno fudge.
 If you're done for the day, the Wawa Motor Inn is a great place to stop, with motel-style rooms or private cabins, and a perfectly paved parking lot.
 And don't forget to snap a photo at the iconic Goose on your way out of town.

-The ride between Wawa and Sault Ste Marie is some of the most exhilarating coastline along the Canadian part of the route.
-In 230 km/140 mi, the road goes inland just once -- through the deep green of Lake Superior Provincial Park -- before bringing riders to the absolutely stunning Agawa Bay, where peach-coloured sand stretches out for miles.
+The ride between Wawa and Sault Ste Marie is some of the most exhilarating coastlines along the Canadian part of the route.
+In 230 km/140 mi, the road goes inland just once -- through the deep green of Lake Superior Provincial Park—before bringing riders to the absolutely stunning Agawa Bay, where peach-coloured sand stretches out for miles.